ABOUT THE SOCIETY

 Cynthia Liu

-Operations & Community Lead
+Director of Operations & Community

 Cynthia Liu has many years of professional experience as an Assistant Controller and Human Resources Manager, specializing in administration and organizational management.
 She is also a certified parenting facilitator and TESOL teacher, bringing her dedication to education and guidance into both professional and community contexts.
 Beyond her career, she has been actively involved in volunteer services and community initiatives, supporting education, cultural exchange, and family programs.
 At the Society, she assists with daily operations, volunteer coordination, and community engagement, strengthening the Society’s connection with diverse communities.